 Qi Gong is quite a popular class here at Ji Hong Tai Chi Mississauga.
 People attend this course as a supplement to their tai chi training or on its own as a regular work out where they attend from once a week to three or more times per week.
 Qi gong is one of our most well-attended classes.

 If you have never attended tai chi at our studio, we would start you with the Learn Tai Chi program.
-The Tai Chi Basics course allows everyone to gain basic vocabulary as well as a basic understanding of internal movements while being able to attend unlimited classes of qi gong and tai chi fitness classes.
+The Tai Chi Basics course allows everyone to gain basic vocabulary as well as a basic understanding of internal movements while being able to attend unlimited classes of qi gong and fitness classes.
 This will help people gain from both the external movement benefits as well as maximize the gains from the more beneficial internal movements outcomes.

 To get started, contact us to attend a trial session or an upcoming open house event.